sksamra/DSC180B_B04_Capstone/README.md

 •   The configuration also includes an attribute to the SRA run input database (described above), and an attribute of where to store that in the data folder.
 Additional filter attributes are included for ease of use to avoid processing all patients, if this filter_enable is set it will only process a subset of SRA rows (filter_start_row to filter_start_row + filter_num_rows).

     "sra_runs" : {
-        "input_database" : "/datasets/srp073813/reference/SraRunTable.csv",
+        "input_database" : "/datasets/SRP046292/exRNA_Atlas_CORE_Results.csv",
+        "input_database2" : "/datasets/SRP046292/SraRunTable.csv",
+        "input_database3" : "/datasets/SRP046292/Table_S1.csv",
-        "output_database" : "data/raw/SraRunTable.csv",
+        "output_database" : "data/raw/exRNA_Atlas_CORE_Results.csv",
         "filter_enable" : 0,
         "filter_start_row" : 120,
         "filter_num_rows" : 10
     },

-•	The first transformation of the data is "process" that uses the following data configuration below.
-Otherwise it will invoke cutadapt which finds and removes adapter sequences.
+•	An optional transformation of the data is "process" that uses the following data configuration below that will invoke cutadapt which finds and removes adapter sequences.
 The attributes include the adapters (r1 and r2) to identify the start and end of pairs are a JSON array.
 The attribute enable allows to disable this cleaning step, instead it will simply copy the paired files from the source dataset.
 The arguments attribute allows flexible setting of any additional attribute to the cutadapt process.
 Finally, we have two wildcard paths that indicate the location of the SRA fastq pair files (fastq1 and fastq2).

     "process" : {
         "enable" : 1,